 - incur additional indebtedness;

 - pay dividends or make other distributions to shareholders;

 - make certain investments;

 - enter into arrangements that restrict dividends or other payments from subsidiaries;

 - sell assets, including capital stock of subsidiaries;

 - enter into transactions with affiliates;

 - engage in different business activities;

 - create liens on assets to secure debt;

-- enter into sale and leaseback transactions; and

-- merge or consolidate with another company.
+- enter into sale and leaseback transactions; and - merge or consolidate with another company.

-In addition, the Guarantee will provide that for so long as any 2014 Sukuk Certificate remains outstanding, Dar Al-Arkan will maintain certain levels of shareholder's equity, total liabilities to total assets and current ratios.
 These restrictions may negatively affect Dar Al-Arkan's ability to react to changes in market conditions, take advantage of business opportunities that it believes to be desirable, obtain future financing, fund necessary capital expenditures or withstand a future downturn in its business.
 Furthermore, if Dar Al-Arkan and its subsidiaries are unable to comply with the covenants in the Guarantee, it could result in a Dissolution Event under the Certificates of any Series outstanding at the time which could cause an acceleration of Dar Al-Arkan's payment obligations under those Certificates, its previously issued Sukuk (if then outstanding) and other outstanding financing arrangements.
-If Dar Al-Arkan's payment obligations under the Guarantee, previously issued and outstanding Sukuk or other financing arrangements were to be accelerated, there can be no assurance that Dar Al-Arkan's assets and cash flow would be sufficient to repay in full all such payment obligations, or that Dar Al-Arkan would be able to obtain alternative financings, or if it were to obtain alternative financings, that they would be on terms that are favourable or acceptable to Dar Al-Arkan, which could have a material adverse effect on Dar Al-Arkan's business, financial condition, cash flows and results of operations and may affect Dar Al-Arkan's ability to make the relevant payments under the Transaction Documents to which it is a party which are necessary in order for the Trustee to pay the amounts due under the Certificates.
-For a more detailed discussion of the restrictions to which Dar Al-Arkan and its subsidiaries are subject under the Guarantee, see "Summary of Principal Transaction Documents-The Guarantee".
+If Dar Al-Arkan's payment obligations under the Guarantee, including with respect to previously issued and outstanding Certificates, or other financing arrangements were to be accelerated, there can be no assurance that Dar Al-Arkan's assets and cash flow would be sufficient to repay in full all such payment obligations, or that Dar Al-Arkan would be able to obtain alternative financings, or if it were to obtain alternative financings, that they would be on terms that are favourable or acceptable to Dar Al-Arkan, which could have a material adverse effect on Dar Al-Arkan's business, financial condition, cash flows and results of operations and may affect Dar Al-Arkan's ability to make the relevant payments under the Transaction Documents to which it is a party which are necessary in order for the Trustee to pay the amounts due under the Certificates.
+For a more detailed discussion of the restrictions to which Dar Al-Arkan and its subsidiaries are subject under the Guarantee, see "Summary of the Principal Transaction Documents - The Guarantee".